acdcjunior/domain-id/README.md

 # Declaring

 In order to use an ID, you must declare some classes first.
-Basically, you'll declare the ID itself, the hibernate `UserType` and the Jackson serializer/deserializer, if needed.
+Basically, you'll declare the ID and that's all.

+The hibernate `UserType` is automatically registered.
+The Jackson serializer/deserializer may be registered, if you'll need it.

 ### The ID class: